BaikunLeng/baikunleng.github.io/_pages/Quiz.md

 <h1>Know Me Better by Taking This Quiz!</h1>

-<p><strong>Life isn't always black and white, but in my quiz, it is!
+<p>Life isn't always black and white, but in my quiz, it is!
 Gear up for a series of binary choices that will unveil just how much we vibe together.
 If you are 100% with me, <strong> shoot me an email</strong> we should grab a coffee at some point! </p>

 <hr/>
 <div class="row">